Pet Care Home

 Description

-The Bala Shark or Silver Shark has an elongated slender body.
-It has an attractive silver color, slightly darker towards the top and lighter towards the underbelly, and with a slightly golden sheen to the sides.
-The fins and tail have a white or golden area with a broad black edge.
-The dorsal fin is triangular and erect, giving rise the name 'shark'.
+The B. melanopterus has an attractive silver color, slightly darker towards the top and lighter towards the underbelly, with a slightly golden sheen to the sides.
+The dorsal, caudal, anal, and pelvic fins as well as the tail fin have a white or golden area inthe front and central part of the fin.
+Each of these fins isalsoedged with a black marginat the rear.

 Fish Keeping Difficulty

-• Aquarium Hardiness: Very Hardy - This fish is very hardy however it requries a massive tank due to its great size.
+• Aquarium Hardiness: Very Hardy – This fish is very hardy but requires a huge tank due to its size and need for the companionship of its own kind.
+Bala Sharks should be kept in groups of 5 or more.

 • Aquarist Experience Level: Intermediate